emmegray/emme-portfolio/src/content/arts/ash.md

 ---
-title: '"Ash"'
+title: '"Ash Williams"'
-src: '/arts/Ash - Evil Dead doodle.png'
+src: '/arts/ash.png'
+thumbnail: '/art/thumbnail/ash.png'
-alt: 'Fan art of John Marston from Red Dead Redemption'
+alt: 'Fan art of Ash Williams from the movie Army of Darkness'
 year: 2021
 tool: Clip Studio Paint
 ---

-Fan art of Ash Williams from Army of Darkness
+Fan art of Ash Williams from the movie Army of Darkness